Kishorejr28/University_chatbot/README.md

 ## Project Overview

 This project involves developing a sophisticated educational chatbot tailored for university needs.
-It leverages state-of-the-art language models, including LLaMA 3 (8B) and OpenAI's models, with a focus on retrieving relevant information from various university-related documents.
+It leverages state-of-the-art language models, including LLaMA 3 (8B) and OpenAI's GPT 4 models, with a focus on retrieving relevant information from various university-related documents.
 The goal is to provide quick, reliable responses to students' queries by referencing course materials, eBooks, lecture notes, and other resources.

 The system architecture integrates **Chroma DB** for vector storage, **RAG (Retrieval-Augmented Generation)** for document retrieval, and **LLaMA 3** for language understanding and response generation.
 This chatbot allows students to retrieve specific information directly from indexed documents, enhancing their learning experience.